 AWS WAF

 It is a popular cloud-native and on-demand web application firewall from Amazon.
-It’s a stable and highly scalable solution which is flexible enough to customize WAF rules and offers basic WAF features by default.
+It’s a stable and highly scalable solution that is flexible enough to customize WAF rules and offers basic WAF features by default.
 The security features can be easily integrated with existing services.
 Furthermore, the technical support is good.
 However, it’s worth mentioning that the setup is slightly complicated, and AWS manages the WAF, which leaves users with minimal control over blocking.

 Cloudflare WAF